CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

     });
 ```

-We can fix this error by moving the call to `this.createRestaurant()` inside the true branch of the conditional:
+We can fix this error by moving the call to `createRestaurant()` inside the true branch of the conditional:

 ```diff
      if (name) {